All original content is created in Ukrainian. Not all content has been translated yet. Some posts may only be available in Ukrainian.Learn more

 • Bad: a website floods Google with hundreds of identical "articles" about cold treatment, rewritten by a neural network.

-Artificial intelligence can be a powerful tool if it helps a person to express themselves, rather than replacing meaning with empty words.
+Artificial intelligence can be a powerful tool if it helps a person express themselves, rather than replacing meaning with empty words.

 AI slop is a symptom of our digital age: when technologies allow for the generation of endless arrays of texts and images, but do not add meaning.
 Distinguishing quality from garbage is becoming increasingly difficult, so the responsibility lies with both readers and creators.